Mamdoh-Zeyad/Mamdoh-Zeyad/README.md

-- 👋 Hi, I’m @Mamdoh-Zeyad.
+- 👋 Hi, I’m Mamdoh Zeyad.
+I study at the University of Jeddah - software engineering.
-- 👀 I’m interested in Java development and Java Server Pages.
+- 👀 I am interested in software development, in particular (Web Development).
-- 🌱 I’m currently learning Java Server Pages.
 - 📫 How to reach me mamdohzx@gmail.com

 <!---